Rachel Carson Bridge: History

 The Rachel Carson Bridge was dedicated and opened during a noontime ceremony with Commissioner Babcock, Mayor Kline, and city council members including Herron and McArdle in attendance.
 The cost of construction was $1.46 million or $ in terms.

 The bridge was renamed on Earth Day, April 22, 2006, after years of lobbying by Esther Barazzone, president of Chatham University, the alma mater of the renowned environmentalist.
 Carson was born in 1907 in Springdale, Pennsylvania, in a farmhouse 18 mi up the Allegheny River, now the Rachel Carson Homestead.

 On February 11, 2019, the bridge was closed to vehicles and pedestrians for a comprehensive rehabilitation project.
 The bridge was expected to remain closed until at least June 2020.
 Traffic was detoured over either the Andy Warhol Bridge or the Roberto Clemente Bridge, both of which run parallel and are less than 1/2 mile away from the Rachel Carson Bridge.

 The bridge reopened in November 2020 after the completion of a $23.3 million rehabilitation project.
-It was reconfigured from four lanes to three with the direction of the middle lane depending on time of day.
+It was reconfigured from four lanes to three with the middle lane switching directions midway.